Picovoice/eagle/demo/web/README.md

-# koala-web-demo
+# eagle-web-demo

-This is a basic demo to show how to use Koala for web browsers, using the IIFE version of the library (i.e. an HTML script tag).
-It instantiates a Koala worker engine and uses it with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) to access (and automatically downsample) microphone audio.
+This is a basic demo to show how to use Eagle for web browsers, using the IIFE version of the library (i.e. an HTML script tag).
+It instantiates an Eagle worker engine and uses it with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) to access (and automatically downsample) microphone audio.

 ## AccessKey

-Koala requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Picovoice SDKs.
+Eagle requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Picovoice SDKs.
 You can get your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.
 Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.